okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleapp-oie-redirectauth/set-up/index.md

 In your org, Password reset is configured by default to be initiated with an email.
 The steps in this section assume that you haven't changed that default configuration.

-You can try out the email password recovery flow:
+Try out the email password recovery flow:

 1. Select **Forgot password?** in the Sign-In Widget.
 1. Enter your email or username when prompted and click **Next**.
 1. Click **Select** for the Email authenticator.
 An OTP code is sent to your email address.
-1. Make sure to manually copy the code from the email and paste it into the Sign-In Widget.
+1. Manually copy the code from the email and paste it into the Sign-In Widget.
 1. After you paste the code, answer the security question that appears.
 You are then prompted to enter a new password.
 1. After you enter the new password successfully, you are prompted for the additional phone authentication that you set up in the last section.
-Then, you are directed to the <StackSelector snippet="applang" noSelector inline /> welcome page.
+Then, you are redirected to the <StackSelector snippet="applang" noSelector inline /> welcome page.
 1. Click <StackSelector snippet="tryenrollout" noSelector inline /> to sign out of the <StackSelector snippet="applang" noSelector inline /> app.

 ### Recovery with Okta Verify

-In addition to recovering your password with an email, you can also add Okta Verify as a recovery option.
+In addition to recovering your password with an email, you can add Okta Verify as a recovery option.

 1. Go to **Security** > **Authenticators**.
 2. Click **Actions** beside the Password Authenticator, and then click **Edit**.